Magisk-Modules-Repo/magisk-drm-disabler/README.md

 ---

-### THIS IS NOT AN APP THAT WILL HELP YOU BYPASS DRM PROTECTION
+### THIS IS NOT A MODULE THAT WILL HELP YOU BYPASS DRM PROTECTION
 Quite the contrary, it will make you unable to watch any DRM-restricted content.

 ### This is an alpha release